argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 - Image Updater can only update container images for applications whose manifests are rendered using either Kustomize or Helm and - especially in the case of Helm - the templates need to support specifying the image's tag (and possibly name) using a parameter (i.e. image.tag).
 - Image Updater only considers those applications that specify a certain set of annotations as candidates for image updates
-- Image Updater never manipulates live cluster resources directly.
-It only determines which images are suitable upgrade targets, finds the appropriate updated image version, and injects the changes into the application's source manifest, allowing Argo CD to take over and pull the new image into the live workloads.
+- Image Updater can be configured to either communicate directly with the kubernetes api of the cluster it is running on, or it can be configured to communicate with the Argo CD API instead.
+It determines which images are suitable upgrade targets, finds the appropriate updated image version, and injects the changes into the application's source manifest (on the cluster if communicating with k8s, or through the `argocd-server` in configured to talk to Argo CD API), allowing Argo CD to take over and pull the new image into the live workloads.
 It supports 2 kinds of write back methods (Details can be found at https://argocd-image-updater.readthedocs.io/en/stable/basics/update-methods/):
   - Argo CD method: Pseudo persistent.
-Updates are written into application manifest stored in application controller cache and then applied during the next sync cycle.
+Updates are written into application manifest (on cluster or through the argocd-server) and then depending on your Automatic Sync Policy for the Application, Argo CD will either automatically deploy the new image version or mark the Application as Out Of Sync.
 Invalidation of application controller cache will cause loss of all changes
   - Git method: Persistent.
 Updates are committed directly into the git repo branch specified in configuration.
 Changes are applied to the cluster by Argo CD on next sync cycle.
 - When performing git write-back, Image Updater does not duplicate all the git handling done by repo-server or write back to any manifests directly.
 By default it simply creates a file titled
-  `.argocd-source-<appName>.yaml` containing the updated information.
+  `.argocd-source-<appName>.yaml` containing the updated information (or alternatively a specified kustomization file).
 As such, information written back is minimal.
 - When Image Updater is configured to write back to a different branch than the one being tracked by the application, it is the user's responsibility to make sure changes are propogated to the tracked branch in order for Argo CD to pick up the changes and deploy them on the cluster
 - Image Updater currently stores no state for actions performed, and is therefore incapable of honoring rollbacks